akostrik/CPP_module_42/README.md

 * a constructor is not inherited
 * a destructor is not inherited
 * a destructor must be defined even if it is declared pure-virtual
-* когда дочерний класс инициализирует свой объект, конструкторы вызываются один за другим иерархически, destructors are called in the inverse order
+* when a child class initilaies its instance, the constructors are called hierarchically, the destructors are called in the inverse order
 * operator = is inherited, but hidden by the implicitely declared one

 ## Overloading (OOP feature)